 When Rick took over, he adopted a more focused mission for the foundation.
 He wished to promote John Bowlby's theory of childhood attachment as a guiding principle to solve problems in society.
 (Learn more about the theory here.)
 Big topics of interest under that mission were nature and children.
 However, the foundation has since moved away from this mission to a more general one.
 While the FHL Foundation is still interested in Bowlbian attachment theory, it also funds experimental learning, executive function skills, graduate work in field sciences, infant mental health and child development, and mental health in general.
 In an effort to find a new focus area, FHL also developed a scholarship program to address student debt.
 One of Rick’s ideas is to award scholarships to graduate degree departments for field sciences to bypass financial aid offices.
 Support has gone to Dental Care in Your Home, the New Mexico Institute of Mining and Technology, Community Action Agency of Southern New Mexico, and the International Association for Geoscience Diversity.

 Most recent FHL grants have been between $5,000 and $20,000.
 Six or seven grants are usually awarded per round, and it awards up to $250,000 per year.
 View past grants on the funder’s website.
 While many grants are awarded in New Mexico, funding goes outside the state for top interests.
-A list of grants by year can be viewed here.
-Up to $250,000 per year may be granted by this foundation.
+But overall, New Mexico organizations are favored.

 FHL has a two-step online application process that begins with an LOI.
 The board meets in October, January, April, and July.
-They fund general operations but do not typically make multiyear grants.
-New Mexico organizations are favored.
-Rick doesn’t like to get involved with match grant campaigns, doesn’t like public-private partnerships, and doesn’t work well with grant writers who work on behalf of nonprofits.
+It funds general operations but do not typically make multiyear grants.
+Rick does not get involved with match grant campaigns, like public-private partnerships, or engage with grant writers who work on behalf of nonprofits.
 The best way to get in touch is via online form, and the funder’s phone number is (505) 247-2400.